-Contaminant Limits Reactive gases Severity level G1 as per ANSI/ISA 71.04-1985 1 : • The copper reactivity level shall be less than 200 Angstroms per month (Å/month \approx 0.0035 $\mu g/cm^2$ -hour weight gain).
-2 • The silver reactivity level shall be less than 200 Angstroms per month (Å/month \approx 0.0035 $\mu g/$ cm2-hour weight gain).
-3 • The reactive monitoring of gaseous corrosivity must be conducted approximately 5 cm (2 in.) in front of the rack on the air inlet side at one-quarter and three-quarter frame height off the floor or where the air velocity is much higher.
-Airborne particulates Data centers must meet the cleanliness level of ISO 14644-1 class 8. particulates For data centers without airside economizer, the ISO 14644-1 class 8 cleanliness might be met by choosing one of the following filtration methods: The room air might be continuously filtered with MERV 8 filters.
+Contaminant Limits Reactive gases Severity level G1 as per ANSI/ISA 71.04-19851: • The copper reactivity level shall be less than 200 Angstroms per month (Å/month \approx 0.0035 μ g/cm2-hour weight gain).2 The silver reactivity level shall be less than 200 Angstroms per month (Å/month ≈ 0.0035 μg/ cm2-hour weight gain).3 The reactive monitoring of gaseous corrosivity must be conducted approximately 5 cm (2 in.) in front of the rack on the air inlet side at one-quarter and three-quarter frame height off the floor or where the air velocity is much higher.
+Airborne Data centers must meet the cleanliness level of ISO 14644-1 class 8. particulates For data centers without airside economizer, the ISO 14644-1 class 8 cleanliness might be met by choosing one of the following filtration methods: The room air might be continuously filtered with MERV 8 filters.
 Air entering a data center might be filtered with MERV 11 or preferably MERV 13 filters.
 For data centers with airside economizers, the choice of filters to achieve ISO class 8 cleanliness depends on the specific conditions present at that data center.
 The deliquescent relative humidity of the particulate contamination should be more than 60% RH.
-4 Data centers must be free of zinc whiskers.
-5 04-1985.
-Environmental conditions for process measurement and control systems: Airborne Instrument Society of America, Research Triangle Park, North Carolina, U.S.A. n of the equivalence between the rate of copper corrosion growth in the thickness of the corrosion nonth and the rate of weight gain assumes that Cu 2 S and Cu 2 O grow in equal proportions. n of the equivalence between the rate of silver corrosion growth in the thickness of the corrosion nonth and the rate of weight gain assumes that Ag 2 S is the only corrosion product. cent relative humidity of particulate contamination is the relative humidity at which the dust absorbs to become wet and promote ionic conduction. electrically cor is is randomly collected from 10 areas of the data center on a 1.5 cm diameter disk of sticky nductive tape on a metal stub.
-If examination of the sticky tape in a scanning electron microscope whiskers, the data center is considered free of zinc whiskers.
+4 Data centers must be free of zinc whiskers.5

+1 ANSI/ISA-71.04-1985.
+Environmental conditions for process measurement and control systems: Airborne contaminants.
+Instrument Society of America, Research Triangle Park, North Carolina, U.S.A.